-Particle Visualization provides the ability to see both the macroscopic and microscopic structure of particle data sets.
+Particle visualization provides the ability to see both the macroscopic and microscopic structure of particle data sets.
 Particles are often represented in visualizations using iconic shapes, such as spheres and ellipsoids, to represent the data.
-Phong or Lambertian shading have traditionally been used to visualize particles, because of their ability to quickly show surface curvature.
+Phong and Lambertian shading models have traditionally been used to visualize particles, because of their ability to quickly show surface curvature.
 These local lighting models, however, do little to show the spatial relationships of the particles or aid in the perception of the macroscopic structure.
 Shadows can help disambiguate relative positions of object, but can result in sharp discontinuities at shadow boundaries and areas dominated by the ambient shading term.
-Ambient occlusion and silhouette edges are two methods to aid in the perception of the macroscopic structure without compromising the ability to visualize the microscopic structure.
+Ambient occlusion and silhouette edges are two methods to aid in the perception of the macroscopic structure without compromising the ability to visualize the microscopic details.
 This thesis investigates the use of these two techniques with respect to particle visualization demonstrating their effectiveness.
 Effectiveness will be gauged with anecdotal feedback from the scientists who generated the data used for the visualizations.
-To my wife, Laura